Swin-Group-Project/PowerpuffgirlsGroupProject2/README.md

 - Update database credentials inside settings.php.
 - Start Apache and MySQL from XAMPP Control Panel.
 - Visit the project in your browser

+# Login Credentials

+## Admin Account
+Username: Admin
+Password: Admin

+* These credentials can be modified in the database if required.

+## User Access
+Username: user1
+Password: 1234
+Note: Users can access the main page and job listings directly without logging in.

 # Learning Outcomes